Rodrigo Rodrigues

-Rodrigo Rodrigues is a Brazilian filmmaker, actor, theatre director, theatrical producer, film producer, set and costume designer, and author based in London, United Kingdom.
+Rodrigo Rodrigues is an Italo-Brazilian filmmaker and film director specialized in Visual Effects, producer, including experiences in Acting, theatre director, theatrical producer, TV presenter, and set and costume designer, and author based in London, United Kingdom.

+Rodrigues holds a Master of Arts in Film – Directing Fiction (with Distinction) from Queen Mary University of London and a First-Class Honours Bachelor of Science in Visual Effects from the University of West London.
+Rodrigues received Best Director awards for his feature film Goitaca (2020) at the Los Angeles Film Awards and Florence Film Awards in 2021, LifeArt Festival - 2021 Nominee (Film Award advertised by Mel Gibson and Oliver Stone): Best Film and was nominated for Best Visual Effects at the London International Film Festival.

+His current work includes Writing, producing, directing film in Brazil and United Kingdom and hosting the national television segment "Design Cinema (The Treehouse Show), during the fifth season of the program Cultura & Design on TV Cultura, in co-production between JCG FILMES and Rodrigo Rodrigues Studios.

 Rodrigues developed a facial expression technique for actors that was taught in workshops at the Gaiety School of Acting and was the basis for his book Facial Expression for the Actor.
 He created the Irish theatre group The Dublin Core and won the Irish Times Theatre Awards for best costume designer for the play The Trojan Women, which used costumes made from recycled materials.

 Early life and education

-Rodrigues was born in São Paulo, Brazil, with Spanish, Portuguese and Italian origins.
+Rodrigo Rodrigues was born in São Paulo, Brazil, with West African, Italian, Spanish and Portuguese origins.
 He was introduced to the performing arts by his mother, Terezinha Benatti, at age seven and began to regularly perform at the school theatre by eleven years old.
 In 1993, he attended drama school Escola de Arte Dramática de Jundiaí.

 Rodrigues completed acting courses at Teatro Escola Claudio Melo from 1997 to 1998.
-In 1999, Rodrigues closed his Art Espace to continue studies in the arts including enrollment into Escola de Teatro Ewerton de Castro.
-Rodrigues studied filmmaking at the Irish Film Academy.
+In 1999 he continued studies in the arts, including enrollment into Escola de Teatro Ewerton de Castro, and studied filmmaking at the Irish Film Academy.
 He also studied at the Kazuo Ohno dance studio, Hodogaya in Yokohama, Japan, to develop his studies of Butoh.

+Rodrigues later focused on media production, earning a First-Class Honours Bachelor of Science in Visual Effects for Film and TV from the University of West London, and a Master of Arts in Film – Directing Fiction (with Distinction) from Queen Mary University of London.